AleksandrFurmenkovOfficial/ai-code-review/README.md

 ***openai_model*** - Optional.
 The OpenAI model name (e.g., gpt-4.1, gpt-4o or o3(super slow)).
 Default is 'gpt-4.1'.

-***anthropic_aыpi_key*** - Required if using Anthropic provider.
+***anthropic_api_key*** - Required if using Anthropic provider.
 This key is necessary to access Anthropic's API for code review purposes.

 ***anthropic_model*** - Optional.
 The Anthropic model name (e.g., claude-sonnet-4-20250514 or claude-opus-4-20250514).
 Default is 'claude-sonnet-4-20250514'.